Ellmau, Austria: Family Ski Guide

 🏠Where Should Your Family Stay?

-The Splurge: Ski-In/Ski-Out Done Right
+The Splurge: Slopeside Done Right

-Kaiserhof Superior is the one property in Ellmau that genuinely earns its five stars for families.
-It sits right next to the Hartkaiser gondola, and the slope literally finishes at the hotel.
-There's an infinity pool with Wilder Kaiser views your kids will remember longer than any blue run, plus family suites starting at two rooms.
+Kaiserhof Superior earns its five stars for families.
+Next to the Hartkaiser gondola with slopes finishing at the hotel, infinity pool with Wilder Kaiser views, family suites starting at two rooms.
+Rates begin €400 per person per night including half-board.

-Rates begin at €400 per person per night including half-board, which sounds steep until you factor in dinner, a world-class spa, and zero daily shuttle scrambles.
+Sounds steep until you factor dinner, excellent spa, and zero shuttle scrambles.
 Booking.com reviewers rate it 9.5/10 across 200+ reviews.
 For a family of four, you're looking at €1,600 per night all-in.
-Worth it if the budget allows, and not something you need to feel guilty about skipping.
+Worth it if budget allows, no guilt if you skip.

-Rooms from €164 per night make this Ellmau's best-value slopeside option by a wide margin.
-Breakfast is included, and the "dine around" concept lets you eat at partner restaurants in the village rather than being locked into one hotel dining room.
-For families who want gondola proximity without the five-star price tag, this is the one to book.
+Breakfast included, "dine around" concept lets you eat at partner restaurants rather than being locked into one hotel dining room.
+For families wanting gondola proximity without five-star pricing, this is the one.

 The Sweet Spot: Village Hotels with Family DNA

 Familienhotel Christoph does exactly what its name promises.
-It scores 9.0/10 on Booking.com from families who've been, and it's positioned as an Aktivhotel (activity hotel) with programming designed around keeping kids entertained beyond the slopes.
-If you're traveling with a mix of ages and need a property that feels built for your crew rather than grudgingly adapted, Christoph delivers.
-Budget €130 to €180 per person per night.
+Scores 9.0/10 on Booking.com from families, positioned as Aktivhotel with programming designed around keeping kids entertained beyond slopes.
+For mixed-age families needing properties built for your crew rather than grudgingly adapted.
+Budget €130-€180 per person per night.

 The Budget Play: Apartments